 Not long after that a friend invited him to see the magnificent country near Santa Fe, New Mexico and another chapter in Montgomery’s life had begun.
 Since 1983, he has been playing in his new hometown several nights a week, when he’s not on the road.
 He is the star attraction at Vanessie of Santa Fe, repeatedly referred to as one of the best piano bars in the country.
 In 1986 he added vocals to his performances and the rest is history.

-In addition to pleasing his loyal local audiences, Montgomery maintains a very busy schedule traveling the country appearing at public and private events where he can count such celebrities as Gerald and Betty Ford, Henry Kissinger, Princess Margaret, former British Ambassador Walter Annenberg, Bob Hope, Arnold Palmer, Diane Sawyer and Oscar De La Renta among his admirers.
-He performed at several events during the 1989 inauguration of George Bush at the personal request of the new president.
+In addition to pleasing his loyal local audiences, Montgomery maintains a very busy schedule traveling the country appearing at public and private events where he can count such celebrities as Former President George W. and Laura Bush, Gerald and Betty Ford, Henry Kissinger, Princess Margaret, former British Ambassador Walter Annenberg and Leonore Annenberg, Bob and Delores Hope, Arnold and Winnie Palmer, Diane Sawyer and Oscar De La Renta and Barbara Walters are among his admirers.
+He performed at several events during the 1989 inauguration of George H.W.
+Bush at the personal request of the new president.